* China’s Dec exports, imports tumble, miss forecasts

 Though Citi analysts said even with the rising probability for both sides to reach an agreement, the tariff and trade disruption appears to have already rippled through the global economy.

-In light of the trade dispute, China’s policymakers have already pledged to step up support this year, following a raft of measures in 2018 including fast tracking infrastructure projects and cuts in banks’ reserve requirements and taxes.
+In the wake of the trade dispute, China’s policymakers have already pledged to step up support this year, following a raft of measures in 2018 including fast tracking infrastructure projects and cuts in banks’ reserve requirements and taxes.

-In currency markets, the yuan gave up some recent gains in both onshore and offshore trading.
+In currency markets, the yuan held broadly onto recent gains in both onshore and offshore trading.
 The Chinese currency had recorded its best week in more than a decade last week.

 However, this could change, said Tim Graf, head of macro strategy EMEA at State Street.